petkaantonov/bluebird/docs/docs/deprecated_apis.md

 #####`.then([Function fulfilledHandler] [, Function rejectedHandler ] [, Function progressHandler ])` -> `Promise`

-The standard [Promises/A+ `.then()`](http://promises-aplus.github.io/promises-spec/) is still supported by Bluebird and support for it will continue indefinitely .
+The standard [Promises/A+ `.then()`](http://promises-aplus.github.io/promises-spec/) is still supported by Bluebird and support for it will continue indefinitely.
 However, the variant accepting a third `progressHandler` argument is no longer supported.

 <hr>